 She moved back to England in 1998, remarried, and after having four children under nine years old, she took a break from publishing for a few years.
 During that time, she wrote three novels when the children were in bed.
-(Some years later, two of these books – The Butterfly Room and The Olive Tree – were rescued from the depths of a drawer in her office, re-edited and published with considerable success.
+(Some years later, two of these books – The Butterfly Room and The Olive Tree – were rescued from her office, re-edited and published with considerable success.
 The third book is Lucinda’s only murder mystery, The Murders at Fleat House is now scheduled for international publication.

 When the youngest children went to school, she decided it was time to write a novel that she would be brave enough to show to the publishing world.
 She changed her name from Lucinda Edmonds to her new married name of Lucinda Riley, not wanting to be judged on, or categorised by, what she had written fifteen years before.